elghabouchi/blockchain-abstractions-study/README.md

 ## Disclaimer

-This repository is educational and research-oriented.
+This repository is educational and academic-oriented.
 The implementations and notes are not intended for production use without further security review, testing, and formal analysis.

 ## Author